-Tag Archives: Jay Rockefeller
+Jay Rockefeller

 Election Results: Key Developments for Federal Privacy and Data Security Legislation

-Elections have consequences.
-What are the consequences of the 2012 election on U.S. federal privacy, data security and breach notice legislation?
-We outline some key developments in the U.S. House of Representatives and Senate and explain how these developments might affect legislative priorities and prospects for the 113th Congress beginning in 2013.
+The 2012 election results likely will have consequences for U.S. federal privacy and data security legislation.
+This blog entry outlines some key developments in the U.S. House of Representatives and Senate and describes how these developments might affect legislative priorities and prospects for the 113th Congress beginning in 2013.

 Recent Federal Government Activity on Cybersecurity

 The absence of congressional action on cybersecurity legislation has spurred efforts by various entities to exert influence over cybersecurity policy.
-This client alert focuses on some of those efforts, including the Federal Energy Regulatory Commission’s (“FERC’s”) creation of a new cybersecurity office, North American Electric Reliability Corporation (“NERC”) action on cybersecurity Critical Infrastructure Protection (“CIP”) standards, continuing legislative developments concerning cybersecurity and anticipated White House executive orders on cybersecurity.
+This blog post contains a client alert that focuses on a number of those efforts, including the Federal Energy Regulatory Commission’s creation of a new cybersecurity office and the North American Electric Reliability Corporation’s action on cybersecurity Critical Infrastructure Protection standards.

 Senators Introduce Cybersecurity Act of 2012